Comment on page

 The core of the baseline approach is the notion of a consistency machine.
 Consistency here indicates consistency of data and logical transformations therewith of the data.
 You want to know that the states of different machines are the same and then use that as flow control for enforcing the integrity of subsequent Workflow Steps.
 This can be done with a simple, standardized, repeatable ZK Circuit.
 Essentially, this lends to a standardized approach to plug a circuit for custom business logic that can be extensible and reusable depending on custom business scenarios and cases.

-It costs more in Mainnet $gas fees and in time to set up specialized circuits.
-But with advances in ZK, the cost has come down to where an initial test of the Radish34 MSA was in the low tens of cents, depending on the price of Ether.
+The setup of specialized circuits are costly via the time necessary for development and from Mainnet gas fees incurred with their use.
+However, with advances in ZK, the cost has come down to where an initial test of the Radish34 MSA was in the low tens of cents, depending on the price of Ether.

 An Opportunity for Standards and Regulation: Typically, a small group of counterparties may be fine relying on a code package shared between them to be correct.
 All they need know is that everyone executed it correctly based on the same inputs, which generated the same outputs.
-But consider a set of companies in a highly regulated industry.
+Where greater scrutiny of these packages is needed, consider a set of companies in a highly regulated industry.
 An industry standards body could publish a set of Circuits/packages/libraries and require their use when regulated companies baseline their Workflows.
 This would allow the regulated companies, potentially, to reduce the cost of oversight by ensuring the business logic they used to conduct business with their counterparties was done correctly and in accordance with the regulation...or at least with the enforcement Circuits provided.

 In the real world, the user experience is the experience of any number of products.